-The ICHS Bellevue Community Advocacy Program Expansion (B-CAPE) reduces health disparities by improving access to healthcare, health insurance, and health resources that support improved health outcomes for low-income, limited English-proficient (LEP), and uninsured/underinsured Bellevue-area immigrants and refugees, particularly those from India, Latin America, and the former Soviet Union, with low health literacy and those in need of information about services and resources available through the Affordable Care Act (ACA).
-B-CAPE is part of ICHS’ larger Community Advocacy Program, which has been working to improve access to care and improve health outcomes for medically-underserved immigrants and refugees in King County since 1993.
+ICHS goals in the coming year: 1) improve access to health care, health insurance, and health resources, 2) reduce health disparities, and 3) improve health outcomes for low-income, LEP, and uninsured/underinsured immigrants and refugees, particularly those from Asia, Latin America, and the former Soviet Union with low health literacy and those in need of information about services and resources available through the ACA.

 International Community Health Services